Measures of association for approximating copulas: Preliminaries

 \subsection{Bernstein copulas}

-Bernstein copulas were introduced by Sancetta and Satchell \cite{sancetta2004bernstein} as a flexible, computable tool for approximating dependence structures.
+Bernstein copulas were first considered by Li et al. \cite{li1998strong} and then considered by Sancetta and Satchell \cite{sancetta2004bernstein} as flexible, computable copulas for approximating dependence structures.
 Let $C$ be a given bivariate copula and let $D$ be an $m\times n$-matrix defined by

 for $1\leq i\leq m$ and $1\leq j\leq n$.
 We refer to $D$ as the $m\times n$-\emph{grid copula matrix associated with $C$} and generally call $D$ a \emph{grid copula matrix} if there exists a copula such that \eqref{eq:matrix_copula} holds for all entries of the matrix.
 Next, let $B_{i,m}(u)$ denote the \emph{Bernstein basis polynomial} of degree $m$, defined as